Here are some easy ways to help kids keep learning when school’s not in session.

 Keyboarding is key

 We used to call it typing — and we used to learn to type as teenagers.
-Now it’s called keyboarding, and students begin learning it as early as fourth grade.
-Especially if your child already uses a computer regularly, it’s a good idea for her to practice good form and habits (like not typing with one finger at a time).
+Now it’s called keyboarding, and students begin learning it as early as second grade.
+Especially if your child already uses a computer regularly, it’s a good idea for kids to practice good form and habits (like not typing with one finger at a time).
 Typing.com is an online program with fun games, tests, and lessons to help your child get familiar with the keyboard.
 You’ll need to sign your child up for a free account (the site asks that users be 13 years old).
 Short practice sessions of 10 to 15 minutes a few times a week will add up to more comfort with the keyboard by the time school starts.

 Become an expert

 Summer is a great time for curious kids to learn more about a subject they may not have had time to pursue during the school year.
-Let your child choose a topic and then research as much as he can about owls, sharks, Mars, costume design, how cola is made, or coding.
-The librarian at your local library can help him find books.
+Let your child choose a topic and then research as much as they can about owls, sharks, Mars, costume design, how cola is made, or coding.
+The librarian at your local library can help your child find books.
 Newsela.com is a good online source for grade-level articles about science, history, and current events.
 (Note that parents will need to create an account for children under age 13.)

 Putting together a piece of furniture?
 Let your child help you follow the diagram.
 Did your family get a new device or board game?
 Have your child read the directions, become the expert, and teach the rest of the family.

 Card games are a fun way to practice math skills.
 To play Multiplication War, start by removing the face cards from the deck.
 The Ace represents 1.
 Deal the cards evenly between yourself and your child.
 Both players then place one card face up.
 In regular War, the player with the highest-number card wins the hand and keeps the two cards; at the end of the game, the player who has the most cards wins.
 In Multiplication War, whoever shouts out the product of the two numbers multiplied together wins the hand and gets the two cards.
 For example, if you put down a three and your child puts down a six, the player who calls out 18 first wins the hand.
 Start out slowly and give your child time to come up with the answer before you call it out.
-As she begins to learn higher math facts, you can add the face cards back into the deck, first with all face cards representing 10, and later with the jack representing 11, the queen representing 12, and the king representing 13.
+As your child begins to learn higher math facts, you can add the face cards back into the deck, first with all face cards representing 10, and later with the jack representing 11, the queen representing 12, and the king representing 13.

 Follow a recipe